Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: General formalism of exact treatment

-QGP is a phase of QCD matter which exists at extremely high temperature and density.
-In this phase the quarks and gluons are deconfined.
-Relativistic nucleus-nucleus collision can provide the ideal condition for the achievement of the QGP phase.
-The ALICE experiment at the LHC has been designed to study the physics of strongly interacting matter via these collisions.
-The key information on QGP produced in high energy ion collisions can be extracted by measuring light meson $(\rho, \omega,$ and $\phi)$ production.
-Among the possible signatures of QGP formation, strangeness enhancement can be accessed through the measurement of $\phi$ meson production, while the measurement of the $\rho$ spectral function can be used to reveal in-medium modifications of hadron properties close to the QCD phase boundary.
-Vector meson production in pp collision also provides an opportunity for these studies.
-Moreover, it is interesting by itself, since it provides insight into soft QCD processes in the LHC energy range~\cite{Phys.Lett.B_710_557}.
-Calculations in this regime are based on QCD inspired phenomenological models that must be tuned to data~\cite{Nucl.Phys.A_910_203}.
-Otherwise, at the LHC, photoproduction cross sections for the light vector meson are comparable to hadronic-interaction cross sections~\cite{Phys.Today_70_1040}.
-Thus, in the present paper, we would like to extend the photoproduction mechanism to the electromagnetic fragmentation production of the light vector meson in p-p, p-Pb, and Pb-Pb collisons.
-To do this we adopt the following electromagnetic fragmentation function $D_{\gamma\rightarrow V}$ for a photon splitting to a light vector meson~\cite{Phys.Rev.D_50_5808}:
+In relativistic nucleus-nucleus collisions, a complicated hadronic system with a large multiplicity of particles is formed, involving the possibility to forme a phase of QCD matter -QGP which exists at extremely high temperature and density.
+The ALICE experiment has been designed to study the physics of this QCD phase via heavy-ion collisions.
+The photons and light mesons $(\rho, \omega,$ and $\phi)$ appear to be sensitive probes of QGP, which can be used to extract the key information on this matter.
+Photons couple weakly to charged particles and not at all to themselves, so they are ideal tools for precision measurements.
+They do not participate in the strong interaction directly, thus the photons do not likely suffer further collisions after they are produced.
+And for light vector mesons, the strangeness enhancement can be accessed through the measurement of $\phi$ meson production, while the measurement of the $\rho$ spectral function can be used to reveal in-medium modifications of hadron properties close to the QCD phase boundary.
+Moreover, it is interesting by itself, since it provides insight into soft QCD processes in the LHC energy range~\cite{ALICE:2011ad}.
+Calculations in this regime are based on QCD inspired phenomenological models that must be tuned to data~\cite{Incani:2012ng}.

+The photons and light vector mesons productions have received many studies within EPA~\cite{Klein:2017nqo}.
+In this section, we would like to extend the photoproduction mechanism to study the production of large $p_{T}$ photons and the electromagnetic fragmentation production of the light vector mesons in p-p, p-Pb and Pb-Pb collisions.
+The invariant cross sections of real photons production can be directly derived from those of dileptons production if the invariant mass of dileptons is zero $(M^{2}=0)$.
+And for the electromagnetic fragmentation production of the light vector mesons, we adopt the following electromagnetic fragmentation function $D_{\gamma\rightarrow V}$ for a photon splitting to a light vector meson~\cite{Fleming:1994iu}:

 where $m_{v}$ is the vector meson's mass, $\Gamma_{V\rightarrow e^{+}e^{-}}$ is the electronic width.